-Use this Life Coaching Course Checklist to help you to choose a Life Coaching Course that is right for you…
+Use this Life Coaching Course Checklist to find a Life Coaching Course that’s right for you…

-To make sure that you don’t waste time and money on a life coaching course that is not suitable for you or one that is below standard, please use this 10 point checklist.
+To ensure you don’t waste time and money on a life coaching course that’s unsuitable (or worse, poor quality), feel free to use this 10 point checklist.

-I recommend doing your research, shopping around, until you find 3 professional coaching courses to choose from.
-You can use our 10 point coaching course checklist, to find your top 3 and then finally to choose the right course for you.
+We recommend doing your research shop around until you find three professional coaching courses you like.
+Use our 10 point coaching course checklist to find your top three, then to make your final decision.

-- Is the training course ICF accredited as an ACTP course?
+- Is the training program ICF accredited as an ACTP course?